Shipping and Custom

 Where are you based?

-We keep our tea treasures in our Chinese warehouse, where the site's co-founder HQ lives.
+We keep our tea treasures in our Chinese warehouse.
 We believe having a warehouse near the Source is the most efficient way to distribute these treasures around.

 What we do is really quite simple.
 Both I and HQ taste the teas.
-When we think we spot a star - something we think you would be extremely pleased to have - we place a large order as soon as the harvest finishes.
+When we think we spot a star - something we think you would be extremely pleased to have - we place a large order right after the harvest.

-We pack the teas into air-tight bags; leave them in freezer until your orders come in.
+We pack the teas into air-tight bags; leave them in freezer at minus 20 degree Celcius until your orders come in.

 Because we have total control over the sourcing process, from wholesale to storage, we have total confidence the teas will reach you in excellent condition.